 He studied at Wesleyan University and the University of Pennsylvania Law School.
 Between college and law school, he served in the Peace Corps in Venezuela’s Amazon Territory and was the Peace Corps Programming and Training Officer in Colombia, based in Bogotá.
 He practiced law in Hartford, Connecticut until he joined The Hartford Courant, then Newsday in New York, before moving to Miami.

-Ibargüen serves as a member of the boards of PepsiCo, American Airlines and AOL.
+Ibargüen serves as a member of the boards of PepsiCo, American Airlines Group and AOL.
 He is a former chair of the World Wide Web Foundation, founded by Web inventor Sir Tim Berners-Lee to promote a free and universal Web.
 Over time, he has served on the boards of arts, education and journalism organizations, including the Lincoln Center for the Performing Arts, Wesleyan University and Smith College.
 He is trustee emeritus of the Newseum in Washington, D.C., where he served as board chair.
 He also chaired the board of PBS and served on the boards of the Council on Foreign Relations, the Committee to Protect Journalists and ProPublica.

 He is a member of the U.S. Department of State Foreign Affairs Policy Board.
 For his work to protect journalists in Latin America, he received a Maria Moors Cabot citation from Columbia University.
 Wesleyan University, The George Washington University, University of Miami, Mercer University and Stephens College have awarded him honorary degrees.

 A high-resolution JPEG of Alberto Ibargüen is here: http://www.knightfoundation.org/staff/alberto-ibarguen/photo/